ethereum/go-ethereum/docs/_getting-started/index.md

    --data '{"jsonrpc":"2.0", "method":"eth_accounts","params":[], "id":5}'
 ```

-Follow the same step as the IPC Check account balance
+Follow the same step as the IPC Check account balance.

 A successful call will return a response below: